ethereum/execution-spec-tests/docs/tool_specs/eof/spec.md

 # Ethereum EVM Object Format code verification tool

-Each client is requiencouragedred to implement the `evm eof` tool, which is used to validate EOF code tests by verifying EOF container validity.
+Each client is encouraged to implement the `evm eof` tool, which is used to validate EOF code tests by verifying EOF container validity.

 ## Inputs